deathwatchgaming/Unity-Minimap/Assets/DWG/UBRS/Resources/UI/MiniMap/Info/MiniMapReadMe.txt

 Else if not, and you want the cursor then you can continue here:

-9.A) Go back into "Canvas" and create "RawImage" and name it: "Cursor"
+9.A) Go back into "Canvas" and create "Empty" and name it: "Cursor" *
+     * This is a "Holder" that we will use to attach a script to.

 9.B) Make sure the "Layer" is set as: "UI"